Ala123Sobhan/react-cinema-e2e-app/README.md

 This project demonstrates a modern React application setup with continuous integration using CircleCI and deployment on AWS using S3, CloudFront, and Route 53.
 This setup ensures efficient development workflows, automated testing, and robust deployment strategies.

-## Introduction

-This project showcases a scalable React application integrated with a CI/CD pipeline with automated tests.
-Its deployed on AWS for high availability and performance.
 ## Technologies Used
 - **React** - Frontend library for building user interfaces
 - **CircleCI** - Continuous integration and delivery platform
 - **AWS S3** - Object storage for static site hosting